alronz/node-red-contrib-parrot-drones/README.md

 - 'animation-long-jump-jumper' - Perform a long jump.
 The drone is in jumper posture before performing this animation.
 - 'animation-high-jump' - Perform a high jump.
 The drone needs to be in the jumper posture to use this API.
 - 'take-picture' - Take picture and store it internally
 - 'get-video-stream' - Emits the MJPEG video stream.
-This will send the data representing the video as a stream of buffer data
+This will send the data representing the video as a stream of buffer data in <b>object.payload.video</b>
 </ul>

 <h3>Drone Data and Events</h3>